Miami Shoplifting Lawyer

 Defenses to Shoplifting

-Sometimes, an innocent mistake can result in a false arrest.
-To prove the crime of shoplifting, the prosecution must show that the defendant intended to commit theft.
-The fact that you may have left the store with an item in plain sight indicates that you were probably absent-minded and not planning to steal.
+Sometimes an innocent mistake can lead to a false arrest.
+To prove shoplifting, the prosecution must show that the defendant intended to commit theft.
+The fact that you may have left the store with an item in plain sight suggests you were absent-minded and not planning to steal.
 Having a cold, being tired, or even being a little intoxicated could have contributed to your behavior.
 Some people even get home before realizing they had inadvertently taken something without paying for it.
 On the other hand, if a store employee observes someone concealing an item, it is more likely that they intended to commit a theft offense.

 Civil Liability for Shoplifting

-In addition to potential criminal penalties for shoplifting, the store may send you a “Civil Demand” letter, citing the Florida civil theft law that allows stores to sue shoplifters.
-To reimburse the store for theft-related expenses, the letter demands $200 from you.
+In addition to potential criminal penalties for shoplifting, the store may send you a “Civil Demand” letter citing the Florida civil theft law, which allows stores to sue shoplifters.
+To reimburse the store for theft-related expenses, the letter demands payment of $200.
 They will threaten you with civil liability if you don’t pay.
 If you ignore the letter, the store may continue to send additional letters with increasing amounts.
 Occasionally, loss prevention employees insist you pay $200 before leaving the store.
 If you were wrongfully accused, you could file a false imprisonment lawsuit against the store.
-Many stores will call the police and send you a civil demand letter later.
+Many stores will call the police and later send you a civil demand letter.

 In most cases, it is possible to disregard the letter, especially if the stolen item is not worth much.
 You are not required to pay money if you receive a civil demand letter.
 Due to low production and mailing costs, many stores always send these letters.
-In some cases, however, the store may file a civil lawsuit as a next step.
+In some cases, however, the store may file a civil lawsuit as the next step.
 A store may not find this worthwhile in cases of minor theft.
 Nevertheless, they might still take action.
-Your best bet is to consult with an experienced Miami criminal defense lawyer about your best course of action.
+Your best bet is to consult an experienced criminal lawyer in Miami to determine your best course of action.

 Contact an Experienced Miami Shoplifting Attorney

 Contact us immediately if you or someone you love has been arrested or charged with shoplifting or retail theft in Miami-Dade County or anywhere else in South Florida.
-It is critical to consult with an experienced Miami shoplifting attorney as soon as possible to ensure your rights are protected.
+It is critical to consult with an experienced Miami shoplifting attorney as soon as possible to protect your rights.
 You need the legal advice of one of our law firm’s experienced shoplifting lawyers to guide you through the process and maximize your chances of resolving your criminal case without a conviction, fines, or jail time.

 Over the years, we have represented hundreds of clients accused of stealing property in shoplifting cases in Miami, Broward, and Palm Beach.
-There is a good chance that we have dealt with your type of case and have represented clients who shared similar needs and concerns.
+There is a good chance we have handled your type of case and represented clients with similar needs and concerns.
 By taking the immediate action of hiring a shoplifting lawyer to defend yourself, you are minimizing the chances that your case will have lasting consequences for your career, personal life, and reputation.

 CALL US for a FREE CONFIDENTIAL CONSULTATION at (305) 538-4545, or take a moment to fill out our secure intake form. *The additional information you provide will greatly assist us in responding to your inquiry.